vladimir-nazarenko/spbu/GestureRecognition/README.txt

 processfiles.sh contains an example of the script for generating a dataset from gathered data

-trainSet.csv contains of the gestures
+trainSet.csv contains training data for the gestures

 gestures.csv contains description of the gestures supported in the trainSet dataset